 Innovations and Engineering Design is a new title for a relatively new and highly successful category.
-22 of the 44 national finalists in the first five years of the Engineering category of the BHP Billiton Science and Engineering Awards (BHPBSEA) came from the Models category of the STANSW Young Scientist Award.
-In February 2018, two NSW HSC Design and Technology students took out 2nd place in the Engineering category of the national 2017 BHP Billiton Science and Engineering Fair and have been selected to represent Australia at the 2017 International Science and Engineering Fair to be held in Los Angeles.
+27 of the 54 national finalists in the first six years of the Engineering category of the national BHP Billiton Foundation Science and Engineering Awards (BHPBFSEA) came from the Working Technologically category of the STANSW Young Scientist Award.
+In February 2018, two NSW HSC Design and Technology students took out 1st and 2nd place in the Engineering category of the national 2018 BHP Billiton Foundation Science and Engineering Fair and then went on to represent Australia at the 2018 Intel International Science and Engineering Fair held in Pittsburgh.
 Callum and Declan Predavec from Mosman High School will be travelling with the BPBSEA team.
 They will be joined by two students in the Young Scientist team who will also be presenting Technology projects.
 Of special note was our only HSC Design & Technology entrant Maddison King, from Meriden School, who performed well in her HSC Design & Technology as well as gaining an all-expenses trip to the US.
 View a special report on two of our technology projects aired on Sunrise 19th January 2017.

 A NEW AND EXCITING COMPETITION FOR TECHNOLOGY TEACHERS

 We are very pleased to promote the Institute of Industrial Arts Technology Education (IIATE) who are sponsoring the Models category for 2016 – 2018, opening the door to technology students and teachers taking part in the Young Scientist Awards.
 Our Models category has ideally suited Technology, Design and Technology, Science and Technology (K-6), Industrial Technology, Graphics Technology and Engineering Studies teachers and students, so it has been a natural step for IIATE to come on board to sponsor and promote the IIATE Models and Innovation Awards.

 CAN YOU REMEMBER THE MYDA AWARDS?